 The best camera phones – top five [Update]

-As we found in our recent compact cameras vs smartphone photography test, your mobile is capable of taking some great pictures.
+Our most recent lab tests show that your mobile is capable of taking some great pictures.
 The latest models can even outperform some compact cameras from big names like Canon, Nikon and Fujifilm.
 So what phone should you get if you want to save on buying a standard point-and-click camera?

 From the iPhone 5s to Nokia’s Lumia 1020, we’ve rounded up the top five camera phones available.
 Read on to find out which handset will give you the best snaps.

 Smartphone reviews – all the latest handsets rated

 Phone-based cameras are best used for point-and-shoot snaps, meaning they need a quick autofocus (AF) to take accurate photos.
 LG’s G3 is especially well-suited to this thanks to its laser-guided AF, which uses a laser beam to calculate the distance between the 13-megapixel camera and its subject.
 Sadly for sci-fi fans, this beam is entirely invisible – so it’s not like you’re carrying around a smartphone phaser.

 As for the camera’s actual photos, they’re sharp and well-saturated with colour.
 It’s easy to take a shareable shot.